ssirjann/xubuntu-alps-touchpad-toggle/README.md

 		fi

 For other touchpad devices, try replacing Apl in the second line with the name of the touchpad retrievable by entering `xinput` in the terminal.
 Other input devices can also be enabled toggled by this process, by capturing correct output provided by `xinput list`.
-This will be functional but will require changing the icon for notification in `icon=...`.
+This will be functional but will require changing the icon for notification in `icon=NEW_ICON_NAME`.
+For ease, add a keyboard shortcut and bind it to `bash filename`